1 Who we process personal data from

 3 Data storage

-Disputas reserves the right to store personal data connected to your user account in a time period of 12 months, and no longer than needed in order to fulfil the purposes of the processing, unless the user requests the data deleted in accordance with GDPR Article 17.
+Disputas reserves the right to store personal data connected to your user account for as long as needed, and for a maximum time of twelve months.
+This reservation does not apply if the user requests the data deleted in accordance with GDPR Article 17.

 3.1 Who do we share personal data with?